ekahPruthvi/cynageOS/README.md

 ⚠️ Under ~~development~~ constant development

 The installation script is made for Arch, but **may** work on some Arch based distros.
-For Debian, please refer **Senshi111**'s version [here](https://github.com/Senshi111/debian-hyprland-hyprdots).

-THIS IS SPECIALLY TUNED FOR ASUS ( ROG & TUF ) LAPTOPS.
+THIS IS SPECIALLY TUNED FOR ASUS ( ROG & TUF ) LAPTOPS. </br>
-Use of asusctl is recomended
+Consider installing asusctl is recomended

 > **Warning**
 >